borntofrappe/fullstack-d3/README.md

     .clamp(true);
   ```

-  The domain is chosen to have the progress of the shapes describe their position.
-From zero to one, from the left to the right of the bounded dimensions.
+  The domain is chosen to have the progress of the shapes describe their position from zero to one, from the left to the right of the bound dimensions.

   `.clamp` helps to constrain the value to the range.
 Smaller values than `0` will still be mapped to `0` while greater values than `1` will be mapped to `dimensions.boundedWidth`